chryswoods/siremol.org/chryswoods.com/vector_c++/vectorisation.md

 speed.
 However, physics means the higher the clock speed, the hotter the processor and the more energy it will consume.
-Doubling from 2.6 GHz to 5.2 GHz is not energy efficient, and the processor would run at a temperature that was hotter than the surface of the sun.
+Doubling from 2.6 GHz to 5.2 GHz is not energy efficient, and the processor would run at a temperature that it would likely melt.

 If we rule out increasing the clock speed, then another way to increase the number of flops of the processor is to increase the